 Step 3: Cut wire into a sheet

-I used a glass cloche that I already had as a guide
+I used a glass cloche that I already had as a guide for these wire cloches.

 My wire sheet was approximately 2 feet long by 18″ high.